 - Allowing us to organize public events—including a conference—about current levels of civic engagement in our state

-In addition to securing data from the National Conference on Citizenship, the report would include additional quantitative data, notably campus voting statistics from the National Study of Learning, Voting, and Engagement, as well a survey of mayors from all of Arkansas’s municipalities, and qualitative data from interviews with Arkansas residents, civic leaders, nonprofit leaders, and public engagement professionals.
+In addition to securing data from the National Conference on Citizenship, the report includes additional quantitative data, notably campus voting statistics from the National Study of Learning, Voting, and Engagement, as well a survey of mayors from all of Arkansas’s municipalities, and qualitative data from interviews with Arkansas residents, civic leaders, nonprofit leaders, and public engagement professionals.